kaidez/kaidez.com/_drafts/2014-08-12-web-components-demo.md

 Finally, take note that Polymer is the most popular Web Component polyfill for now, but only supports IE 10 and up.
 Read more on [Polymer's Browser Compatibility page](http://www.polymer-project.org/resources/compatibility.html).

-X-Tag isn't as feature-rich as Polymer but supports a wider array of browser, including IE 9 and up.
+X-Tag isn't as feature-rich as Polymer but supports a wider array of browsers, including IE 9 and up.
 Read more on [X-Tag's Docs page](http://x-tags.org/docs).

 ### Conclusion
 Using something like Polymer or X-Tag is what's needed to use Web Components in production-level code, but these libraries work ON TOP of Web Components.
 So it's best to learn the underlying code first.

 I can't say that my code is perfect, but I achieved the goal I set for myself and was able to solve any problems I faced by actually writing the code instead of just reading about it.
 I have a much better handle in templates and Shadow DOM then I did before, and that's enough for me right now.